Last minute shoppers flocking to firework tents

-“Well we been pretty busy.
-It is just been a whole lot of people the last few hours and it is just people coming and going,” says Fireworks Tent Manager Alexis Luna.
+“Well, we been pretty busy.
+It is just been a whole lot of people the last few hours, and it is just people coming and going,” says Alexis Luna, fireworks tent manager.

 “I am going to do some grilling blow some stuff up, you know, it is America,” says Wichitan Chris Snapp.